 Each programme will be delivered in-region.
-The training days will be based at a venue.
-The cities we will deliver the programme in are Belfast, Liverpool and Newcastle.
-Our programme for Yorkshire and Humber will be opening soon.
+Phase one will be delivered online.
+Phase two training days will be based at a venue.
+The cities we will deliver the programme in are Belfast, Liverpool, Newcastle and Leeds.

 How will my application be assessed?

 All applications will be checked for eligibility by the programme team and then reviewed by an assessment panel consisting of Fellows of the Academy and representatives of the entrepreneurship and engineering community.
 Applications will be reviewed against the criteria listed in the guidance notes.
 Selected applications may then be invited to a short interview, which will determine who is awarded.
 Progression to phase two will be decided by a judging panel at the end of phase one, who will assess the proposal against the criteria, and also the feasibility of next steps and a project plan.

 The selection panel is made up of a number of reviewers who agree to a confidentiality agreement before they join the panel.
 If they declare a conflict of interest with any applicants, they will not have access to that particular application.
 Members of the Enterprise Hub team will also be able to view the applications.
 Details of the applications will be kept confidential within the review process.